reframe-hpc/reframe/reference/README.md

 ```
 If `propagate` is set to `False`, no flags will be passed to `make`.

-> Note: From version 2.3 onward all the compilation flags default to `None`.
+> NOTE: From version 2.3 onward all the compilation flags default to `None` instead of the empty string.
 > This has no difference to the previous versions when you compile a single file, but the behavior changes in case a directory is compiled and `make` is invoked.
 > In this case, if a flag variable is set to `None`, it will not be passed over to the `make` invocation.
-> Note that if a flag variable is set to the empty string, it *will* be passed to the `make` invocation.
+> Note that if a flag variable is set explicitly to the empty string, it **will** be passed to the `make` invocation.

 # `RegressionTest` class